-- Is this policy and practice implemented for night shifts as well as day shifts? \boxtimes Yes \square No - Does the facility/agency have a policy prohibiting staff from alerting other staff members that these supervisory rounds are occurring unless such announcement is related to the legitimate operational functions of the facility?
+- Is this policy and practice implemented for night shifts as well as day shifts? \square Yes \square No - Does the facility/agency have a policy prohibiting staff from alerting other staff members that these supervisory rounds are occurring, unless such announcement is related to the legitimate operational functions of the facility? ⊠ Yes □ No

-\boxtimes Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)